by Laura Pochodylo '14

 In October 1963, students locked faculty, staff, and fellow students out of Old Main on the Monday following a victory.
 A dump truck with two flat tires was parked on the South Lawn of Old Main and steel girders blocked the east and west doors.
-(Photo at right: Rival coaches in the 1980s, Randy Oberembt (left) of Knox and Kelly Kane of Monmouth visited a local turkey farm one year to stage a publicity photo with the Bronze Turkey trophy.)
+(Photo: Rival coaches in the 1980s, Randy Oberembt (left) of Knox and Kelly Kane of Monmouth visited a local turkey farm one year to stage a publicity photo with the Bronze Turkey trophy.)

 3. Pranking between the Colleges was so serious that it had to be outlawed.

 In 1946, following a Monmouth raid on the Knox campus that toppled Knox goal posts and culminated in a brawl on the field, Knox and Monmouth student councils had a joint meeting to outlaw pranking.
 Even so, in 1955, Monmouth students returned to Knox but mistook the Knox County Courthouse lawn as Knox property and set it aflame while attempting to burn an "M" in the grass.
 A series of Turkey trophy thefts in later years also defied this rule.

 4. The original Bronze Turkey is no longer awarded and is housed in an undisclosed location.